kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

     - **OIDC provider**: A managed OpenID Connect provider used for operator role authentication

     The `ROSANetwork` automates the creation of the VPC networking infrastructure via an AWS CloudFormation stack, including:

     - A VPC with the specified CIDR block
     - Public and private subnet pairs for each availability zone
     - Associated networking resources (internet gateway, NAT gateways, route tables)

     **Note:** The `prefix` field has a maximum length of 4 characters.

-    Save the following to a file `rosa-role-network.yaml`:
+    Save the following to a file named `rosa-role-network.yaml`:

     ```yaml
     apiVersion: infrastructure.cluster.x-k8s.io/v1beta2
     kind: ROSARoleConfig
     metadata:
       name: "role-config"
+      namespace: "capa-system"
     spec:
       accountRoleConfig:
         prefix: "rosa"